underd0g1/Server/README.md

 $ testparm

-To access your network share
+To access your network share:

       $ sudo apt-get install smbclient